gibbonsd1/lein-fruit/README.md

 ## Licensing

 All source files that originate from this project are dedicated to the public domain.
-I would love pull requests, and will assume they are also dedicated to the public domain.
+I would love pull requests, and will assume that they are also dedicated to the public domain.